mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Component styles

-Before our components can be styled with their unique and individual styles, we need to make sure all of our global styles are loaded so the components can inherit all the base/global styles.
+Before our components can be styled with their unique and individual styles, we need to make sure all our global styles are loaded so the components can inherit all the base/global styles.

 * Inside **src/components** create a new stylesheet, `components.css`.
 This is where we are going to gather all components styles.
 * Inside `components.css` add glob imports for each of the component's categories: